bg

 · Large tooth contact area and reasonable load distribution enable extremely high axial, radial, and shock load capacity, ideal for heavy-duty and high-torque applications.

-· The gear meshing structure provides certain cushioning and vibration damping, reducing shock and vibration to protect the shaft system.
+· The gear meshing structure provides certain cushioning and vibration damping, reducing shock and vibration and shaft impact damage, and ensure stable equipment operation.

 · High transmission efficiency with low power loss; strong structural strength and wear resistance ensure long service life under proper lubrication and maintenance.

-· Delivers the highest torque capacity among couplings of similar dimensions, with outstanding torque density.
+· Transmits the highest torque capacity among couplings of similar dimensions, with outstanding torque density.

 Disadvantages of Gear Couplings